 3.1.5 Seneca shall issue a charitable tax receipt only upon request for gifts received from service clubs, associations, community groups, private foundations and other non-profit foundations.

 3.1.6 Seneca encourages and expects all donors to seek independent legal and tax advice with respect to the tax implications of a contribution made to Seneca.
-Such advice will be sought at the donor’s expense from an advisor of their choice to ensure full and independent advice regarding gifts to Seneca is received.
+Such advice will be sought at the donor’s expense from an adviser of their choice to ensure full and independent advice regarding gifts to Seneca is received.

 3.1.7 Gifts and circumstances not covered by this policy may be considered and shall be subject to review by the SEC.